Human Research Protections

 What are the eligibility requirements for a Principal Investigator (PI)?

-• if the research involves the administration of a drug or use of a device for research purposes, the PI must be a licensed physician;
+5. If the research involves the administration of a drug or use of a device for research purposes, the PI must be a licensed physician.

-• Voluntary faculty cannot serve as PIs, but may serve as co-investigators.
+• Medical residents cannot serve as PIs but may serve as Co-Investigators (Co-I).

 What is the required training for researchers?